rdekker3/VBA-challenge/README.md

+This code was written by me (Ryan Dekker) and is a single module that can do the following:

-loops through all the stocks for one year and outputs the following information:
+loops through all the stocks for one year and outputs the following information -

 The ticker symbol